dplumly/Zombie_Selfie/README.md

 <strong> Electronics:</strong>
 Now that we have the arm taken care of we can move on the the electronics.
 I used a vibration sensor and drilled a hole out into the arm to fit inside.
+The orientation of this sensor matters so play with it.
+You'll see by the LED when you turn it which way is high and low.
+You will want the LED to be low which means not lit.

-The camera I have is a Canon 60D.
-The code I have works with that camera.
-You most likely will have a different camera so as long as it has a remote you can use it this way.
-Here is the library I used for the IR control.
-If yours isn’t in here you can use the IR decoders and emitters to get the IR code and plug it into the code as a digitalWrite that pin high.
+The camera I have is a Canon 60D and the code posted works with this specific camera.
+In the IR Library you can find the code for your camera or decode it yourself.
+Here is the library I used for the IR control. (http://sebastian.setz.name/arduino/my-libraries/multi-camera-ir-control/) If your camera code isn’t in here you can use the IR decoders and emitters to get the IR code and plug it into the code as a digitalWrite that pin high.

+For people to be able to review their images I hooked up a HDMI from the HDMI out of the camera to a monitor.
+I turned the sleep functions off on the camera and the monitor so the last image taken would always be displayed.

 <strong> The Mount:</strong>
 I welded some steel sheeting to some pencil rod for my stand since it is designed to be mounted on a cubical wall.
 Your mount will depend on where you decide to put the setup.
+You could 3D print one, make one out of wood...

 Final Build